Nia-Brown/computational-art-spring2024/assignments/final/README.md

 I primarily used: images (Perlin Noise Painting), video cameras (Face Map), music (Dynamic Audio Visualizer), and machine learning libraries (Face Map) to create a 3D effect.

-I also used animation and a gif to create the effect of the man with a skateboard walking through the gallery.
+I also used animation and a gif to create the effect of a man with a skateboard walking through the gallery.

 ## 5. ALLOWED TO PUBLICLY SHARE: